nasa/cumulus/docs/upgrade-notes/upgrade-terraform-1.12.md

 ### Terraform Plan/Apply

-Once this has run, you can run `terraform plan` and/or `terraform apply` as you normally would.
+Once this has run, you can run `terraform plan` and/or `terraform apply` as you normally would!